Yoghurtyam/MR-ML-Assessments/2. neural network/README.md

 ### Training, Validation and Results
 You can use any portion of the `training-dataset.csv` for the purpose of training depending on the compute power accessible and time constraints.
 Once training is done, test your model on `testing-dataset.csv` and find the classification accuracy.

+The datasets can be found in the "datasets" folder above.

 ## What are we looking for in the submission?
 Through this assessment we are trying to simulate a work environment where you are approached with a problem and a rough idea on what to do to solve it.
 The rest is up to you.
 You'll have to: